Managing your financial and legal affairs

 - This registration process offers safeguards because certain people have the right to object

-If you are the subject of an investigation, it is vital to seek legal advice as soon as possible.
-Nelsons has a specialist team who can assist you in such circumstances and includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS).
+If you are the subject of an investigation, it is vital to seek legal advice as soon as possible and our specialist team can assist you in such circumstances.

 Our team in Derby, Leicester and Nottingham includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS) and is also recommended by the independently-researched Legal 500 as one of the top teams of specialists in the country.

 Please call 0800 024 1976 or contact us via our online enquiry form to discuss how our specialist team might be able to act on your behalf in a Lasting Power of Attorney dispute.